At a Glance

 ✨Prepare for Technical Questions

-Expect technical questions related to mechanical maintenance and processes.
-Brush up on your knowledge of planned and reactive maintenance, as well as continuous improvement projects, to show that you're well-versed in the role's requirements.
+Expect technical questions related to mechanical maintenance and problem-solving.
+Brush up on your knowledge of machinery and maintenance processes, and be ready to explain your approach to both planned and reactive maintenance.